 There are currently 20 races to each Formula 1 season, with the FIA (Fédération Internationale de l’Automobile) sanctioned championship running from March to November each year.

-Modern day F1 racing has been dominated by Red Bull Racing, McLaren and Ferrari with Mercedes, Lotus-Renault and Williams-Renault providing the nearest challenge.
+Modern day F1 racing has been dominated by Mercedes, Ferrari, Red Bull Racing and McLaren with Lotus-Renault, Williams-Renault and Force India providing the nearest challenge.

 And despite numerous changes to the regulations of the sport and the scoring system, the title race still centres around three or four main teams and their respective drivers.

 The F1 betting markets, like most sports, have changed dramatically in the past few years.

 Formula 1 tipsters will still look to the obvious markets…